christophstrasen/WorldObserver/docs_internal/runtime_controller.md

 Entry conditions (WO-attributable):
-- WO tick cost is severe for a sustained window (e.g. average above a “hard” threshold), OR repeated extreme spikes that correlate with WO drain work.
+- WO tick cost is severe for a sustained window (e.g. average above a “hard” threshold), OR repeated extreme spike streaks that correlate with WO drain work.

 Actions:
 - log a loud error (red console message) but do not halt the game